The Truth About Quickbooks Desktop Files – revised!

 The main factor that affects your file is insufficient RAM.
 QB needs MUCH MORE than you might realize.
 Intuit suggests a minimum of 8 GB for Enterprise.
 More will be better – the Verify and Rebuild processes cannot function properly or completely without an abundance of available RAM.
 William “Murph” Murphy, one of the few QB database gurus around, reminded me it means 8 GB RAM available to the QB application.
 If you can’t afford to purchase (and maintain!) this kind of server, you could consider some of the hosted platforms…I only have one to recommend.
 We’ll get there later in this post.

-There are several indicators of potential QuickBooks performance or corruption issues:
+There are several symptoms of potential QuickBooks performance or corruption issues:

 - File Size